-ARRs are financial instruments that entitle the holder to receive revenues or to pay charges based on nodal price differences determined in the Annual FTR Auction.17 These price differences are based on the bid prices of participants in the Annual FTR Auction.
+ARRs are financial instruments that entitle the holder to receive revenues or to pay charges based on nodal price differences determined in the Annual FTR Auction.
+These price differences are based on the bid prices of participants in the Annual FTR Auction.
 The auction clears the set of feasible FTR bids which produce the highest net revenue.
 ARR revenues are a function of FTR auction participants' expectations of locational congestion price differences and the associated level of revenue adequacy.

 ARRs are available only as obligations (not options) and only as the 24-hour product.
 ARRs are available to the nearest 0.1 MW.
 The ARR target allocation is equal to the product of the ARR MW and the price difference between sink and source from the Annual FTR Auction.
 An ARR value can be positive or negative depending on the price difference between sink and source, with a negative difference resulting in a liability for the holder.
 The ARR target allocation represents the revenue that an ARR holder should receive.
 ARR credits can be positive or negative and can range from zero to the ARR target allocation.
-If the combined net revenues from the Long Term, Annual and Monthly Balance of Planning Period FTR Auctions are greater than the sum of all ARR target allocations, available revenue is proportionally allocated among all ARR holders.
+If the combined net revenues from the Long Term, Annual and Monthly Balance of Planning Period FTR Auctions are greater than the sum of all ARR target allocations, ARRs are fully funded.
+If these revenues are less than the sum of all ARR target allocations, available revenue is proportionally allocated among all ARR holders.
 If there are excess ARR revenues, the excess revenue is given pro rata to FTR holders.